 These days, a new technique is revolutionizing how businesses market their products.
 It is known as Inbound Marketing.
 Many companies are successfully implementing an inbound marketing strategy and reaping the rich and long term benefits that it provides.

-Today, let us talk about what Inbound Marketing is, how it is changing the face of traditional or outbound marketing, and why you should be interested about it.
+Today, let us talk about what Inbound Marketing is, how it is changing the face of traditional or outbound marketing, and why you should be interested in it.

 Outbound marketing or traditional marketing is a way in which companies go out and find customers.
 It is a push strategy.
 Outbound marketers mainly adopt two strategies: